 In addition to growth through new originations, Freedom Mortgage has made a substantial capital investment in customer retention, primarily through its retail production channel, which has allowed it to engage in significant levels of recapture originations-originations in which Freedom Mortgage refinances existing customers into new loans and also retains the servicing rights on these new loans post-refinancing.
-Over the two year period ended December 31, 2012, Freedom Mortgage's monthly weighted average recapture rate with respect to FHA/VA mortgage loans in its servicing portfolio was 75%.
-In other words, three out of every four Freedom Mortgage loans that were refinanced in the past two years, were refinanced by Freedom Mortgage.
+For the period from January 1, 2011 to March 31, 2013, Freedom Mortgage's monthly weighted average recapture rate with respect to FHA/VA mortgage loans in its servicing portfolio was 77%.
+In other words, approximately three out of every four Freedom Mortgage loans that were refinanced during that period, were refinanced by Freedom Mortgage.
 Since voluntary prepayments eliminate the MSRs, including the Excess MSRs, on the mortgage loans that have prepaid, recapture originations allow Freedom Mortgage to extend the longevity of the servicing fees paid on its MSRs and thereby replenish the MSRs and the related Excess MSRs on prepaid mortgage loans.
 By entering into recapture agreements with Freedom Mortgage, we will benefit from Freedom Mortgage's ability to obtain recapture originations.
 This will allow us to mitigate the impact of voluntary prepayments on the Excess MSRs we plan to acquire from Freedom Mortgage.

-Upon completion of this offering and the concurrent private placement, we will invest approximately \$ million of the net proceeds to acquire from Freedom Mortgage a % participation interest in the Excess MSRs, or our Initial Excess MSRs, related to Freedom Mortgage's MSRs on a pool of Ginnie Mae-eligible (FHA/VA) mortgage loans that we expect to have an outstanding UPB of approximately \$7.5 billion as of the closing of this offering, or the Initial Pool.
-The mortgage loans in the Initial Pool will have been originated by Freedom Mortgage after January 1, 2011 and pooled into Ginnie Maeguaranteed Agency RMBS.
+Upon completion of this offering and the concurrent private placement, we will enter into an Excess MSR acquisition and recapture agreement with Freedom Mortgage, pursuant to which we will acquire from Freedom Mortgage an 85% participation interest in the Excess MSRs, or our Initial Excess MSRs, related to a pool of Ginnie Mae-eligible (FHA/VA) mortgage loans originated by Freedom Mortgage after January 1, 2011.
+We expect the pool to which our Initial Excess MSRs relate, or the Initial Pool, to have an aggregate outstanding UPB of approximately \$7.5 billion as of the closing of this offering.
+The purchase price for our Initial Excess MSRs is approximately \$ million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.
 Freedom Mortgage will continue to own the MSRs on, and will be the primary servicer of, the mortgage loans in the Initial Pool.
-Freedom Mortgage will also retain the remaining % participation interest in the Excess MSRs related to its MSRs on the mortgage loans in the Initial Pool.
+Freedom Mortgage will also retain the remaining 15% participation interest in the Excess MSRs related to the Initial Pool.
 We will not have any servicing duties or advance obligations associated with the mortgage loans in the Initial Pool.